Denzylsgovender/PROG7312-Array/README.md

 - Store **top scores** using **arrays or lists**
 - Work with **DateTime** to track performance

----

-## 🏗️ Getting Started

-1. Open **Visual Studio**
-2. Create a **new Console App (.NET Core or .NET Framework)**
-3. Save the project as `GuessingGame`
-4. Replace the default `Program.cs` with your custom game logic

----

 ## 🚀 Project Features

-Below are the features your game should include, along with the concepts they are designed to teach:
+Below are the features your game should include (Choose any 3), along with the concepts they are designed to teach:

 | 🌟 Feature        | 💡 Learning Concept     | 🛠️ Implementation Idea                                           |
 |------------------|-------------------------|------------------------------------------------------------------|